jshaw86/userguide/guide/kohana/concepts/cascade.md

 If it can't find it in any of those places, Kohana::find_file() will return false, and View::factory() will throw an exception.
 If it is found, then it will load that view as expected.

-One thing to think about is this:  If the file exists in more than one place, the 'highest' one is used, and the other(s) are *essentially ignored*.
-For example, if `modules/userguide/views/something.php` and `application/views/something.php` both existed, the one in application is used, and the one in the userguide module is ignored.
-This is the basis of **Transparent Extension**
+Another way to think about is this:  **If the file exists in more than one place, the 'highest' one is used**, and the other(s) are ignored (except for [certain cases](#config-i18n-and-messages-are-merged)).
+For example, if `modules/userguide/views/something.php` and `application/views/something.php` both existed, the one in application is used (because it is higher), and the one in the userguide module is ignored.
+This is the basis of **Transparent Extension**.

-### Transparent Extension
+## Transparent Extension

+Transparent Extension is a way of adding or changing any functionality provided by Kohana or a module, without having to edit the files in `system` or `modules`.
+When a file is requested Kohana looks for that file in each of the paths, so we can copy the file to a higher path (eg: `application` or another module which is higher) and make the changes there.
+Without this, if you made changes to a file in `system` (and forgot about these changes) and then updated your Kohana version by replacing the `system` folder, your local changes would be overwritten.

+Because of this functionality **you should never, ever have to edit files in `system` or a module.**

+### Examples

+#### Classes
-Let's say you want to add a function to a class declared in `system` or even in a module.
+Let's say you want to add a function to a class declared in `system`.
+Because of the way Kohana is built, you should **never edit the files in `system`**.
 Because of the naming system that Kohana uses it's very easy.
 Let's use the `Form` class as an example.
 First, let's take a look at `system/classes/form.php`:

 ~~~
 // system/classes/form.php